rgab1508/aliases-cli/README.md

 ### Aliases not persisting

-Make sure the `aliases.json` file is writable and in the directory where you're running the command.
+Make sure the `~/.config/ga/` directory is writable.
+The config file is stored at `~/.config/ga/aliases.json` and is created automatically on first use.